tenzir/tenzir/web/blog/tenzir-v4.4/index.md

 [Velociraptor][velociraptor] is an advanced DFIR tool that enhances your visibility into your endpoints.
 Not unlike [our own TQL](/language), Velociraptor comes with its own language for interacting with it
 programmatically: VQL.
-The `velocirator` operator makes it possible to submit VQL queries to a Velociraptor server, as well as subscribe to artificats artifacts in hunt flows over a large fleet of assets, making endpoint telemetry collection and processing a breeze.
+The `velociraptor` operator makes it possible to submit VQL queries to a Velociraptor server, as well as subscribe to artifacts in hunt flows over a large fleet of assets, making endpoint telemetry collection and processing a breeze.

 :::info